Germany's Merkel urges China to use influence on Iran

 Market fears over the fate of the eurozone economies have eased somewhat since the European Central Bank extended liquidity to banks in December, but serious fiscal and structural problems continue to undermine investor confidence in Europe, China's biggest export market.

+In the past few months, state-owned Three Gorges Corp paid the Portuguese government $3.5 billion for its stake in utility EDP, and China's sovereign wealth fund bought a nearly 9 percent stake in London water supplier Thames Water.

+The appetite for deals isn't limited to the Chinese state.
+Private Chinese firm Sany Heavy Industry agreed to pay about 360 million euros for privately held German concrete pump maker Putzmeister.

-(Additional reporting by Sui-Lee Wee; Editing by Don Durfee and Robert Birsel)
+(Additional reporting by Sui-Lee Wee; Editing by Don Durfee and Jonathan Thatcher)